Fall 2016 Commencement

 Vendors selling flower lei will be on campus during the commencement ceremonies.
 The vendors will be located on the grass area in front of the Dining Commons.

-A First Aid station will be in the Library.
+A First Aid station will be near the Library and at the E building.
 In case of emergency, medical or otherwise, please inform Campus Security or a staff member wearing yellow lei.

 After the Ceremony

-- Meet your graduate by the appropriate alphabetical sign on the Great Lawn and Central Plaza.
+- Meet your graduate by the appropriate alphabetical sign on the Great Lawn.

 - We recommend that you consider meeting those with physical disabilities at a location closer to the Campus Center.